miekg/dreck/README.md

 * `branches` - enables the deletion of branches after a merge of a pull request.
 * `autosubmit` - enables `/autosubmit`.
 * `exec` - enables `/exec`.

-When using email to reply to an issue, the email *must* start with the command, i.e. `/label rm: bug` and include no lines above that.
-Multiple command in one message/issue are not supported.

-Commands and aliases are detected in a case insensitive manner.

 ## Supported Commands